 Outdoor gear companies know that lighter is better, and here at OutdoorGearLab, we find that to be true in just about everything we test.
 Because we want to bring you reliable data, we measured each product on our scales.
 We found that the Dyna is a solid competitor in this category.

-Without hydration systems, the Dyna weighs in at the same nine ounces at the Ultra Vesta, slightly behind the 8.2 ounces of the VaporHowe.
-Because the bladder weighs more than Ultimate Direction's soft flask bottles, however, the total weight of the Dyna is a little heavier than any other women's-specific pack we tested.
-However, at 14 ounces, the Dyna is on par with any of the men's packs we reviewed, earning it a solid 8/10 in this category.
+Without hydration systems, the Dyna weighs in at the same nine ounces as the Ultra Vesta, slightly behind the 8.2 ounces of the VaporHowe.
+Because the bladder weighs more than Ultimate Direction's soft flask bottles, however, the total weight of the Dyna is a little heavier than other women's-specific packs we tested.
+However, at 14 ounces, the Dyna is on par with any of the men's packs we reviewed.

 Though it received a low score, the Dyna could be a solid choice for the occasional user looking to upgrade their hydration system for longer training runs.
 With a less comfortable fit and a frustratingly small storage capacity, use of the Dyna is limited despite its appealing price point.